 Corrosion in fire sprinkler systems is widespread, costly and disruptive.

 Now thanks to Holtec’s pioneering work, the cost and operational downtime associated with replacing corroded sprinkler piping can be avoided.
-With patented and patent-pending innovations in this field, we are at the frontlines of the rapidly growing application of using nitrogen gas in pressurized sprinkler systems – virtually eliminating corrosion in new piping systems and allowing the use of less costly materials during construction.
+With ongoing innovations in this field, we are at the frontlines of the rapidly growing application of using nitrogen gas in dry and pre-action sprinkler systems – virtually eliminating corrosion in new piping systems and allowing the use of less costly materials during construction.
 Generated nitrogen gas is the effective and environmentally friendly way of treating this costly problem, and available leasing allows for rapid implementation of the technology.

 The Problem: Leaks resulting from Corrosion